Current as of July 2018 | Download print version (in PDF)

 The Finance Act 2010 introduced a new requirement that, for tax purposes, the managers of a charity (which includes board members) must be "fit and proper persons" (Finance Act 2010 Schedule 6-7).
 Guidance on this requirement is available at the Revenue and Customs website.

-In addition, certain goods and services are zero-rated for charities, including:
+In addition, certain goods and services provided by charities are zero-rated – that is, taxable but at a zero percent rate – including:

 - Goods donated for sale or export;